Kenzothd/Kenzothd/README.md

 ## Here is a summary of my experiences so far: <br>

 ❖ Front-End: Typescript, JavaScript, ES6, React.js, Redux, REST APIs <br>
-❖ Back-End: MongoDB, Express.js, Node.js, Python, Flask, PostgreSQL, SQL <br>
+❖ Back-End: MongoDB, Express.js, Node.js, Python, Flask, PostgreSQL, SQL, Java <br>
 ❖ Familiar: HTML5, CSS3, Tailwind, Material UI <br>
 ❖ Tools: Git, NPM, VS Code, Chrome Dev tool, Vercel, Render, Cyclic <br>

 ## Check out my recent work:

 [ShoeDog](https://shoedog.vercel.app/) 👟📊 (In progress) <br>
 Introducing ShoeDog, the revolutionary e-commerce marketplace for shoe enthusiasts.
-Built with the latest technologies such as ReactTS, Flask, Python, and PostgreSQL, it offers access to more than 100,000 mocked shoe data, real-time alerts for your favourite shoe, and the ability to track the status of those hard-to-find shoes.
+Built with the latest technologies such as ReactTS, Flask, Python, and PostgreSQL, it offers access to more than 100,000 mocked shoe listing data, real-time alerts for your favourite shoe, and the ability to track the status of those hard-to-find shoes.

 [IDealify](https://idealify.vercel.app/) 🏠 <br>
 Remodel your house in confidence.
 Idealify offers a hassle-free home remodelling experience.
 Built with MERN, it fosters trust and transparency between clients and interior designers.
 With our one-stop project management solution, you can remodel your home with a peace of mind.